NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   =================================================  ========  ======  ===============  ========  =========  =========================================

   .. [#] HVACDistribution type must be :ref:`hydronic_distribution` (type: "radiator", "baseboard", "radiant floor", "radiant ceiling", or "water loop") or :ref:`air_distribution` (type: "fan coil").
-         If the chiller has "water loop" distribution, a :ref:`hvac_heatpump_wlhp` must also be specified.
+         If the chiller has "water loop" distribution, a :ref:`hvac_hp_water_loop` must also be specified.
   .. [#] The sum of all ``FractionCoolLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] FanCoilWatts only required if chiller connected to fan coil.